elenderg/PAL-1000/instruções de compilação.md

 `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
 `Scan a name given the rider.`
-`Prepend "the " to the name.`
+`Prepend "_the "_ to the name.`
 `Add a monikette to the routine reference given the name.`

 `To compile a routine reference given a rider (function):` `If the compiler's abort flag is set, exit.`
-`Add a monikette to the routine reference given "put".` `Move the rider (compiler rules).`
+`Add a monikette to the routine reference given "_put".` `Move the rider (compiler rules).`
-`If the rider's token is any indefinite article, set a flag.` `If the flag is set, compile the routine reference given the rider (indefinite article).` `If the flag is not set, compile the routine reference given the rider (definite article).` `If the rider's token is not any possessive, abort with "I was expecting an 's, but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is any indefinite article, set a flag.` `If the flag is set, compile the routine reference given the rider (indefinite article).` `If the flag is not set, compile the routine reference given the rider (definite article).` `If the rider's token is not any possessive, abort with "_I was expecting an 's, but found '_" then the rider's token then "_'._" and the rider; exit.`
 `Move the rider (compiler rules).`
 `Scan a name given the rider.`
-`Add another monikette to the routine reference given "'s " then the name.` `If the rider's token is not "into", abort with "I was expecting the word 'into', but found '" then the rider's token then "'." and the rider; exit.`
+`Add another monikette to the routine reference given "_'s "_ then the name.` `If the rider's token is not "_into", abort with "_I was expecting the word 'into', but found '_" then the rider's token then "_'._" and the rider; exit.`
-`Add a third monikette to the routine reference given "into".` `Move the rider (compiler rules).`
+`Add a third monikette to the routine reference given "_into".` `Move the rider (compiler rules).`
-`If the rider's token is not any indefinite article, abort with "I was expecting an indefinite article, but found '" then the rider's token then "'." and the rider; exit.`
+`If the rider's token is not any indefinite article, abort with "_I was expecting an indefinite article, but found '_" then the rider's token then "_'._" and the rider; exit.`
 `Compile the routine reference given the rider (indefinite article).`